-Boris Johnson denies that he ordered Afghan animal airlift
+Boris Johnson says evidence he ordered dogs airlift is ‘total rhubarb’

 Boris Johnson says claim he intervened in Afghan animal airlift is ‘total rhubarb’

-Boris Johnson has dismissed new evidence that he ordered the controversial evacuation of dogs and cats from Afghanistan as “total rhubarb”.
+Boris Johnson has dismissed new evidence that he ordered the controversial evacuation of dogs and cats from Afghanistan for Pen Farthing’s Nowzad charity as “total rhubarb”.

-Internal emails released to the public this week show officials saying the prime minister has “authorised” resources be directed to getting the animals out of the country.
+Emails showing that officials had said the prime minister had “authorised” the evacuation of animals from Kabul contradicted Mr Johnson’s previous denials of involvement.

-The email contradicted Mr Johnson’s previous claims he had ordered the evacuation.
-He had branded the claims “complete nonsense” and said it would have been wrong for him to have intervened.

-But despite the new evidence the PM doubled down on Thursday when asked about the episode, telling reporters: “No, that is… this whole thing is total rhubarb.”
+The PM doubled down on Thursday when asked if he had helped to get the animals out, telling reporters: “No, that is… this whole thing is total rhubarb.”

-On a visit to North Wales the prime minister said he was “very proud of what our armed services did with Operation Pitting” and that “it was an amazing thing to move 15,000 people out of Kabul in the way that we did”.

-Mr Johnson added: “I thought it was also additionally very good that we were able to help those vets who came out as well.
-But I can tell you that the military always prioritised human beings and that was quite right.”
+On a visit to North Wales, Mr Johnson said he was “very proud of what our armed services did with Operation Pitting”, adding: “I can tell you that the military always prioritised human beings and that was quite right.”

+But, as he was talking, further leaked correspondence was published suggesting that No 10 and the then foreign secretary Dominic Raab had been involved in the decision.

+The BBC reported another email from the same day, which said Mr Raab was “seeking a steer from No 10 on whether” to call Nowzad staff forward.

+Another email from Nigel Casey, the prime minister’s special representative to Afghanistan and Pakistan, showed Mr Casey asking the national security adviser “to seek clear guidance for us from No 10 asap on what they would like us to do”.

-The 173 cats and dogs were being looked after by the charity Nowzad, which was set up by former Royal Marine Pen Farthing.
-Whistleblowers and MPs criticised the animal airlift on the grounds that it drew on finite capacity at Kabul airport that could have been used to rescue people.
+Whistle-blowers and MPs criticised the airlift of 173 animals being looked after by Nowzad on the grounds that it drew on capacity at Kabul airport that could have been used to rescue people.

-Emails provided to the Commons Foreign Affairs Committee show that one Foreign Office official told colleagues working on the evacuation on August 25 that “the PM has just authorised their staff and animals to be evacuated”.
+Emails provided by whistle-blower Raphael Marshall to the Foreign Affairs Committee show that one Foreign Office official told colleagues working on the evacuation on 25 August that “the PM has just authorised their staff and animals to be evacuated”.

-Further evidence of Mr Johnson's involvement includes a report by Sky News that Trudy Harrison, Mr Johnson's parliamentary private secretary, contacted a private charter company to secure a plane for the evacuation of the animals and staff.
+Further evidence pointing to Mr Johnson’s involvement emerged on Thursday, including in a report by Sky News that Tory MP Trudy Harrison, Mr Johnson’s parliamentary private secretary, had contacted a private charter company to secure a plane for the evacuation of the animals and staff.

 A source at the company was reported as saying Ms Harrison was keen to get press on the plane in order to make the evacuation a good news story.
 They said she kept talking about “the boss” and that it felt obvious her request came with his backing.

-Ms Harrison admitted to the broadcaster she told staff of her role working with the prime minister, but insisted he was not involved in any evacuation plans.
+Ms Harrison admitted to the broadcaster that she had told staff of her role working with the prime minister, but insisted he had not been involved in any evacuation plans.

+A previously leaked letter showed that Ms Harrison, who is the MP for Copeland, had written to Mr Farthing on 25 August to inform him that the evacuation could go ahead.

-Mr Farthing’s friend Dom Dyer, who help campaign to get the animals evacuated, also told the BBC on Thursday: “There’s no question that the prime minister was involved, had oversight, had an interest”.
+Mr Farthing’s friend Dom Dyer, who helped campaign to get the animals evacuated, told the BBC on Thursday: “There’s no question that the prime minister was involved, had oversight, had an interest.”

+Mr Dyer said he had been in touch with Ms Harrison at the time of the push to get the animals out.
+He said the MP “was definitely keeping the prime minister in the loop through the processes we were doing”.

+Peers called on Zac Goldsmith to explain why his office sent the email last August – shared with the Foreign Affairs Committee – saying that the PM had “just authorised their staff and animals to be evacuated”.

 UK news in pictures